 -

 Practice Regularly: Like any skill, converting inches to feet becomes easier with practice.
 Try to incorporate measurement and conversion tasks into your daily routine.
-For example, measure the dimensions of furniture in your home or estimate the length of your commute in different units.
+Take this: measure the dimensions of furniture in your home or estimate the length of your commute in different units.
 The more you practice, the more confident you will become in your ability to perform accurate conversions.

 -